Faculty

 Cole Morgan, Ph.D.
 Brown University, Assistant Professor of English; Culture and Theory (African American literature and culture, narrative theory, visual culture, critical race theory)

 Ian Andrew Munro, Ph.D.
-Harvard University, Professor of Drama; English (European drama and performance, early modern popular culture, theatrical performance of wit)
+Harvard University, Head of Doctoral Studies and Professor of Drama; English (European drama and performance, early modern popular culture, theatrical performance of wit)

 Jane O. Newman, Ph.D.
 Princeton University, Professor Emerita of Comparative Literature; English; European Languages and Studies; Religious Studies (comparative Renaissance and early modern literature and culture [English, French, German, Italian, neo-Latin], Mediterranean Renaissance studies, Baroque, afterlives of antiquity, Walter Benjamin, Erich Auerbach, pre-modern lessons for the modern and post-modern)